khalid-hussain/shaheen/chap6.md

 brought him here."

-The next day Al-Zeghel and his comrades left after taking a commitment from Badr Bin Mughira that he would come to Granada within a week's time along with a thousand of his troops.
+The next day Al-Zeghel and his comrades left after taking a commitment from Badr bin Mughira that he would come to Granada within a week's time along with a thousand of his troops.